 Specialist teaching continues for Languages (French in Year 1 and 2), PE and Music.
-Swimming is taught as part of timetabled PE lessons in Year 1.
+Swimming is taught as part of timetabled PE lessons.

 A smooth transition is provided for the girls moving from Key Stage 1 to Key Stage 2.
 Continuity and progression of learning are ensured through close tracking and staff discussion.